 How much does it cost?

-So now we get to one of the main reasons why Spotify has always held Apple Music at bay (apart from the fact Spotify isn’t limited to one operating system) - paid and unpaid access.
-While its trialed a few different versions over the years, Spotify has always come back to the basic formula that’s worked best - everyone can sign up and access every track in its catalog for free.
+So now we get to one of the main reasons why Spotify has always held Apple Music at bay - paid and unpaid access.
+While it's trialed a few different versions over the years, Spotify has always come back to the basic formula that’s worked best - everyone can sign up and access every track in its catalog for free.

 Rather than locking content behind a paywall, Spotify wisely seals away features that simply make the service more dynamic.
 Want to listen to music without any adverts?
 Want to download as many tracks as you want to your smartphone to listen to them when away from home?
-Want to the ability to skip songs as and when you want on your tablet/smartphone?
+Want the ability to skip songs as and when you want on your tablet/smartphone?
 Then it’s time for Premium.

 It’s a business model that might seem crazy on paper, but it’s the ideal way to increase your user base by making the whole experience awkward just enough to get those users coughing up.

 Here’s the thing, right now, you really don’t get much that really sells the exclusivity of using Spotify.
 Sure, there are podcasts that are exclusive to the platform (along with plenty of others you can find on iTunes or Stitcher), but Spotify has never been that interested in that corner of the market.